 As you stroll through the old town, on one of the heritage routes, you should pause at no fewer than 3 mansions:

 - The Hôtel Reynès, rue Timbal, this former residence of a wealthy pastel merchant is the symbol of his success, where the marriage of stone and brick is of a rare elegance.
 The busts of François I and his wife Eleanor bring a royal touch to the decor, they are visible from the inner courtyard.

 - The maison Enjalbert, at the corner of the rue des Penitents and rue Timbal is the most successful example of half-timbered houses in Old Albi.
-It is a short walk from the Hôtel Reynes.
-The whole range of Renaissance decorations: double angle windows with pilasters surmounted by Ionic or Corinthian capitals, triangular pediments, consoles with decorations with masks, lozenges ... are included.
-Look carefully at the façade for ‘little boy weeing’ of Albi, an enigmatic sculpture located above the magnificent entrance gate, on the 1st floor
+It is at a short walk from the Hôtel Reynes.
+The whole range of Renaissance decorations is represented by double angle windows with pilasters surmounted by Ionic or Corinthian capitals, triangular pediments, consoles with decorations with masks, lozenges ...
+Look carefully at the facade for the ‘little boy weeing’ of Albi, an enigmatic sculpture located above the magnificent entrance gate, on the 1st floor

 - The Hôtel Saunal, rue de l’Hôtel de ville, was the residence of Simon Saunal, one of the richest merchants at the end of the 15th century.
-It has an elegant courtyard, a handsome carved handrail staircase and a beautiful round tower that affirms the power derived from the pastel trade.
-It today hosts exhibitions: the Albi painter, Raphael Cordoba’s Museum for All.
+It has an elegant courtyard, a handsome carved handrail staircase and a beautiful round tower that symbolises the power derived from the pastel trade.
+Today it hosts exhibitions : the Albi painter, Raphael Cordoba’s Museum for All.

 THE HOTEL DE VILLE

 Built in 1728, the City acquired this building as the seat for the councils and meetings of the Albi States.
 Above the Louis XIIIth style entrance gate, the city’s coat of arms is displayed, with the motto: